 Crime and Justice

 The North Carolina Black Alliance believes all citizens desire an environment that is safe, healthy and free of crime.
-We are committed to the diversity of our courts, the proper response to youth violence and gang initiatives in our schools and communities, fairness in enforcement, including eliminating racial profiling practices, ending sentencing disparities, and environmental justice.
+We are committed to the diversity of our courts, the proper response to youth violence and gang initiatives in our schools and communities, fairness in enforcement, including eliminating racial profiling practices, and ending sentencing disparities.
 Learn more about our commitments.

 Black Legal Network